Color: Greyish or reddish brown with paler fur on their belly.

 The best way to get rid of squirrels is to hire a professional.
-The pest control technician will know the safest way to rid the squirrels and their nests from your home, and prevent more from coming in.
+A trained pest control technician will know the safest way to rid the squirrels and their nests from your home and prevent more from coming in.

 How do I prevent squirrels?

 You’ll want to make sure all potential entrances to your home are sealed off.
 Wil-Kil technicians know common routes squirrels take and can make professional recommendations on home improvements to prevent squirrels.

 We strongly advise not to try removing a squirrel from your home on your own.
 Squirrels can carry diseases and can be difficult to control.
 It’s best left up to the professionals.

 If you are struggling with squirrels in your home or business, give Wil-Kil a call or contact us online.